 Now don’t get me wrong: This kind of perspective shifting—from one character’s point of view to another—can be an invaluable tool in fiction.
 Problem is, it’s often misunderstood.

 For one thing, a lot of authors seem to get its usage and power wrong, and for another thing … well, a lot of readers don’t seem to like perspective switches.
-They prefer to stick with one character—a straight-ahead narrative told from one, solid perspective, whether a linear first-person narration or a one-point-to-the-next third-person limited omniscience (or even, as with my first paragraph of this guest post, second-person narration!)
+They prefer to stick with one character—a straight-ahead narrative told from one, solid perspective, whether a linear first-person narration or a one-point-to-the-next third-person limited omniscience.
 My wife is among those who prefer a single narrator, and I don’t fault her for it.

 But it’s my contention that readers don’t like perspective switching because so many authors get it wrong!
 I read a lot of books, and I see a lot of third-person limited omniscient narration, and although it’s undoubtedly the most effective method for multi-character genre novels, it’s often utilized poorly.
 And it’s high time someone spoke up about it!